Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The long-term time course of neuropathological changes occurring in survivors from severe traumatic brain injury remains uncertain.
-We investigated the brain morphometry and memory performance modifications within the same group of severe non-missile traumatic brain injury patients (nmTBI) after about ∼1 year and at ∼ 9 years from the head trauma.
-Brain Magnetic Resonance Imaging (MRI) measurements were carried out with voxel-based morphometry (VBM) to determine changes in the cerebral grey and white matter (GM and WM).
-Contemporarily memory tests were also administered.
-In comparison with normal control subjects, nmTBI patients showed a significant reduction in the GM and WM after ∼1 year; conversely ∼9 years after the neuropathological event, neurodegenerative changes spared the GM, but a prominent loss was detected in the WM, such as the superior longitudinal fasciculi, the body of the corpus callosum, the optic radiation and the uncinate fasciculus.
-Memory performance at ∼1 year in comparison with ∼9 years was stable with a subtle but significant trend towards recovery.
-These data demonstrate that nmTBI patients undergo neurodegenerative processes during the chronic stage affecting mainly the cerebral WM rather than GM.
+The long-term time course of neuropathological changes occurring in survivors from severe traumatic brain injury (TBI) remains uncertain.
+We investigated the brain morphometry and memory performance modifications within the same group of severe non-missile traumatic brain injury patients (nmTBI) after about ∼one year and at ∼ nine years from injury.
+Brain magnetic resonance imaging (MRI) measurements were performed with voxel-based morphometry (VBM) to determine specific changes in the gray matter (GM) and white matter (WM) and the overall gray matter volume modifications (GMV) and white matter volume modifications (WMV).
+Contemporarily, memory-tests were also administered.
+In comparison with healthy control subjects (HC), those with nmTBI showed a significant change and volume reduction in the GM and WM and also in the GMV and WMV after ∼one year; conversely, ∼nine years after injury, neurodegenerative changes spared the GM and GMV, but a prominent loss was detected in WMV and in WM sites, such as the superior longitudinal fasciculi, the body of the corpus callosum, the optic radiation, and the uncinate fasciculus.
+Memory performance at ∼one year in comparison with ∼nine years was stable with a subtle but significant trend toward recovery.
+These data demonstrate that patients with nmTBI undergo neurodegenerative processes during the chronic stage affecting mainly the cerebral WM rather than GM.
 Despite these anatomical brain parenchyma losses, memory performance tends to be stable or even slightly recovered.
-These neuroanatomical results indicate the possible root for the cognitive disorders on survey traumatic brain injury patients and support new possible treatments to prevent long term WM degeneration of these patients.
-Keywords, TRAUMATIC BRAIN INJURY, OUTCOME MEASURES, NEUROPSYCHOLOGY, OTHER TOOLS OF MODERN IMAGING, AXONAL INJURY.
+These results suggest possible correlations between progressive demyelinization and/or neuropsychiatric changes other than memory performance, and support possible treatments to prevent long-term WM degeneration of the examined nmTBI.

 DOI